Give & Explore

 Who we are

 Romania is a unique ILP program because this is the only location where you will not be teaching English.
-Your service goes towards children in an orphanage and helping them progress.
+Your service goes towards children in an orphanage and helping them progress towards the ultimate goal of being adopted into a loving family.

 Have you ever thought about how many things you learned, especially as a child, that you couldn't have learned without someone helping you?
 You may not realize it but you depended a lot on someone like your parents, siblings, and other kids to learn the simplest of skills.
 The first time you clapped your hands as a baby, someone else's hands were probably over yours showing you how.
 Chances are when you took your first steps, someone who loved you was holding your hands and walking along with you (and more than just a few times).

 In ILP's orphanage program the kids you'll be working with have shelter, food, and everything they need to live.
-What they lack is enough people who have time and patience to provide them with one-on-one interactions where they would learn simple things such as how to stand up, turn the pages in a picture book, or kick a ball.
+What they lack is enough people who have time to provide them with one-on-one interactions where they would learn simple things such as how to stand up, turn the pages in a picture book, or kick a ball.
+They need the direct support a parent might have been able to give as they progress both physically and emotionally.

 "It’s not a glamorous European vacation like it sometimes looks on my Instagram or from my pictures.
 It’s really hard work emotionally and physically and doing it every day is not always easy.
 As happy as they make me, sometimes my heart breaks for them.
 But it’s the love and hugs and break throughs that make it more than worth it.
 The things you don’t see from my photos.
 The special little quiet moments with the kids and the change happening inside myself.
 Even the trying times where they won’t stop crying or are in pain or sick or sad.
 I get to be the one to help them and be there for them.
 Being that person who can help these kids know love is an honor.
 I feel extremely honored." - Emma Pussey